Imports Through Q3: Volume Down, Premiums Hold

 Large Cigars: Volume Pressure Continues, but the Decline Slows

-Total U.S. large cigar imports declined 10.0% year over year through September.
-Volume losses remain concentrated in lower-priced, mass-market HTS categories that account for the majority of total units.
-These segments appear most affected by inventory normalization and tariff-related cost pressures, where price sensitivity is highest.
+Total U.S. large cigar imports declined 10.0% year over year through September, with volume losses concentrated in lower-value, mass-market HTS categories that make up the bulk of total units.
+These segments remain most exposed to inventory normalization and tariff-related cost pressures, where price sensitivity is highest.

-Notably, September data indicate that the pace of decline has moderated compared with earlier months, suggesting that the market may be finding a new equilibrium as elevated inventories work through the system.
+September year-to-date data suggest the pace of decline has moderated compared with earlier months, indicating the market may be approaching a new equilibrium as elevated inventories continue to work through the system.

 Price Mix Shifts Upward

-Despite overall volume declines, the composition of large cigar imports continues to move higher on the price spectrum.
-Lower-priced categories are contracting, mid-tier segments remain under pressure, and higher-value categories are steadily gaining share.
-This shift reflects both cost-driven pricing adjustments within the mass market and sustained consumer demand for premium products.
+Despite overall volume declines, the composition of large cigar imports continues to shift up the value spectrum.
+Lower-priced categories are contracting and remain under pressure, while higher-value HTS categories steadily gain share.
+This shift reflects both cost-driven pricing adjustments that have pushed more mass-market cigars into higher-value HTS codes and sustained demand for premium cigars.

-The result is a large cigar market that is smaller in unit terms but increasingly weighted toward higher-value products.
+The result is a large cigar market that is smaller in unit volume but increasingly concentrated in higher-value large cigars.

 Premium Large Cigars: Quiet Strength

-Estimated premium large cigar imports increased 4.5% year to date, standing in contrast to the broader decline in total large cigar volumes.
-Premium cigars represent only about 5% of total large cigar import units, yet their economic impact is significantly larger.
-Based on estimated retail pricing and unit volumes, premium large cigars are estimated to account for a mid-teens share of total retail cigar sales dollars, with some analyses suggesting the share may approach 20%.
+Estimated premium large cigar imports increased 4.6% year to date, standing in contrast to the broader decline in total large cigar volumes.
+While premium cigars represent only about 5% of total large cigar import units, their economic impact is far greater.
+Based on estimated retail pricing and unit volumes, premium large cigars are estimated to account for as much as 20–25% of total U.S. retail cigar sales dollars.

 Country of Origin 2025 YTD 2024 YTD Change % Change 2025 YTD 2024 YTD